iluwatar/java-design-patterns/data-mapper/README.md

 ## Explanation

-Real world example
+Real-world example

-> When a user accesses a specific web page through a browser, he only needs to do several operations to the browser.
-The browser and the server will take the responsibility of saving data separately.
-You don't need to know the existence of the server or how to operate the server.
+> Consider a library system where books are stored in a database with complex relationships and various attributes such as title, author, publication year, and genre.
+In this scenario, a Data Mapper pattern can be used to map the database records of books to in-memory objects in the application.
+The Data Mapper would handle the retrieval, storage, and update of book objects in the database, allowing the application's business logic to work directly with the book objects without concern for the underlying database structure.
+This separation makes it easier to change the database schema without affecting the business logic, and vice versa.

 In plain words